nopnop2002/esp-idf-serial/README.md

 User-level UART I/O library for ESP-IDF.

 # Background
-The Arduino environment has several libraries for handling UART devices such as MP3 players, GPS receivers, GAS sensor.
+The Arduino environment has several libraries and applications for handling UART devices such as MP3 players, GPS receivers, and gas sensors.
 ESP-IDF provides a highly functional UART driver.
 But we can't treat it like STDIN/STDOUT.
 I created this to port applications and libraries that use UART from the Arduino environment to the ESP-IDF environment.